 © Jack Gruber-USA TODAY Sports

-Entering the last day of competition, Scheffler is ranked eighth among all the Open Championship participants.
-Daniel Brown, Billy Horschel, Xander Schauffele, Sam Burns, Justin Rose, Thriston Lawrence, and Russell Henley have all netted better scores than him at the moment.
+Entering the final day of competition, Scheffler sits eighth among all The Open participants.
+He is looking up at Daniel Brown, Billy Horschel, Xander Schauffele, Sam Burns, Justin Rose, Thriston Lawrence, and Russell Henley.
 Scheffler noted that the constant change in weather may have bogged him down quite a bit.

 “I think it evolved more so.
 Here, you never really know about the forecast.
 There was some rain in the forecast but it was supposed to be a southwest wind, which was similar to the wind we've had the last couple of days.
 It came more directly into us on the back nine versus down off the left.
 It was definitely very challenging,” he added.